 Unusually for a van, the Farizon SV comes with the heavy weight of expectation and not just because SV stands for Super Van.

 Made by Chinese automotive powerhouse Geely, Farizon's sister-brands are a who's who of big names including Volvo Cars, Lotus and the relative newcomer but successful Polestar electric car brand.
-Farizon might not be a name that Europe or the UK is familiar with, but its parent company is reason enough to take note of this new electric van.
+Farizon Auto might not be a name that Europe or the UK is familiar with, but its parent company is reason enough to take note of this new electric van.

 The Farizon SV is available in two lengths and three heights, and by design is a 3.5-tonne gross vehicle weight van.
 That would ordinarily be enough to put it into the large electric van category along side rivals like the Ford E-Transit and Mercedes-Benz eSprinter.
 However, the smallest van, the L1H1 actually more closely resembles a medium van.